tylthal/todo/README.md

 The function also expects an `ALLOWED_ORIGIN` environment variable which should match the `allowed_origin` Terraform variable so that CORS headers are set correctly.

+### Debugging CORS issues

+If API calls fail due to CORS errors, see [docs/cors-debugging.md](docs/cors-debugging.md) for steps to inspect the preflight `OPTIONS` request and the actual `GET` response.